 West Chiltington Parish Council

-The Parish Council has twelve elected Councillors, with one vacancy, chaired by Marshall Monks and is supported by the Clerk to the Parish Council and the Assistant Clerk.
+The Parish Council has thirteen elected Councillors, chaired by Marshall Monks and is supported by the Clerk to the Parish Council and the Assistant Clerk.

 The Parish office is open on Tuesday, Wednesday and Thursday from 10:00am-2:00pm.
 Please call before visiting as the Clerk is often out and about meeting with contractors and we wouldn’t want you to have a wasted journey.